 It won’t start until you remove the fuel cap to allow air into the fuel tank.
 It then shuts down again after running for several minutes with the fuel cap in place.

 Fix: Replace the fuel tank vent so the air can flow into the fuel tank.
-Depending on the blower manufacturer, you will find the vent attached to the fuel line coming out of the fuel tank or in the fuel cap.
+Depending on the blower manufacturer, you will find the vent attached to a fuel line coming out of the fuel tank or in the fuel cap.